-Parents and students must sign, and check the boxes on the previous page to consent to the opportunities listed.
-Please return pages 91-94 to the front desk personnel.
+Parents and students must sign above, and initial each provision above and on the previous page to consent to the opportunities listed.
+Please return signature pages to the front office NO LATER THAN 2 weeks after the first day of school.